Shritibehura/Hospital-data-dashboard/README.md

 Hospital Emergency Room Dashboard (Excel)

 This project is a Monthly Emergency Room (ER) Report Dashboard built using Microsoft Excel, aimed at visualizing key metrics related to patient flow, wait times, satisfaction levels, and departmental performance for February.# Hospital-data-dashboard.

-Dashboard Highlights
+Dashboard Highlights:
 This Excel dashboard provides an intuitive and insightful look into ER operations.
 Below are the core metrics and visual elements used:

 Key Metrics Tracked
-No. of Patients:
+1. No. of Patients:
 Tracked daily patient count with an area sparkline to identify busy days and spot seasonal trends.
-Average Wait Time:
+2. Average Wait Time:
 Calculated average time patients waited before being seen.
 Sparkline trends highlight fluctuations and areas for improvement.
-Patient Satisfaction Score:
+3. Patient Satisfaction Score:
 Monitored average daily satisfaction scores to assess service quality.
 Drops in satisfaction can be correlated with high patient loads or delays.

 Charts and Visuals Included